donbr/cdl2024_masterclass/README.md

-# Connected Data London 2024 - masterclass
+# Connected Data London 2024 - ERKG masterclass

 How to create knowledge graphs from structured and unstructured data based on entity resolution, to enhance downstream AI applications.